TDBwriter/orderOfTheOpenBook/LevelOne/001-ArinenMeetsOhr.md

 Before she closed the door behind her, she turned back to him.
 "Don't let Daddy punish you too permanently when you are sparring."

 Faxanadu's low growl of a laugh reverberated off the stone passageway.
 "I always make that old swashbuckler dance extra hard for it.
 He probably wishes he didn't have to appease that sorceress mother of yours."
-Arinen smiled.
+Arinen smiled lovingly.
 She had always found the playfulness the three friends shared both comforting.
-She hoped that one day she could find friends as solid and loyal as they were for each other.
+She hoped beyond hope that she could find friendship as solid and loyal as theirs.

 With a curt dip of his head, he turned and strode toward the kitchens.

-The Conversation with Father